sgnd/docker-course/README.md

 `docker diff <container_id> `

-This command will show the changes made to the container's filesystem since it was created.
+This command will display a list of changes made to the filesystem of the specified container.
+The changes are indicated by letters: `A` for added files, `C` for modified files, and `D` for deleted files.

 ### Inspecting a Container